This is a base class for all elements that are contained in windows and panels. See windowclass and windowinstance for more information on the

 |

-Defines the position as anchored to other window elements.
+Defines the position as anchored to the window or other window controls.
 Do not use if <bounds> is defined. |

 <to